rhagarty/techxchange-instanton-lab/README.md

 podman build -t dev.local/getting-started .
 ```

-> **NOTE**: The Dockerfile is using a slim version of the Java 17 Open Liberty UBI.
+> **NOTE**: The Dockerfile is using a slim version of the Java 21 Open Liberty UBI.
 >
-> `FROM icr.io/appcafe/open-liberty:kernel-slim-java17-openj9-ubi`
+> `FROM icr.io/appcafe/open-liberty:kernel-slim-java21-openj9-ubi-minimal`
 >
+> If you encounter any issues while executing this step, please refer to the [troubleshooting notes](#troubleshooting) provided.

 ### Run the application in a container